6502ts/6502.ts/doc/stellerator_embedded.md

 I have not yet found any Android device that can sustain 6502.ts at full speed, but recent 64bit iOS devices work fine.

+## Safari quirks

+Due to policies enforced by Apple, audio will not play unless started from an interaction event triggered by the user.
+Stellerator tries to work around this, but there must be at least one click to the page after the `Stellerator` instance has been created before audio starts playing.

 ## iOS quirks

 Stellerator works fine on iOS devices; however there are some quirks.